Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/create-a-mv.md

 ### Create an MV

 To create a new MV, POST the loyalty program member's account details to the loyalty program's MV service and sign the request with your app credentials.
 In sandbox mode, the LCP never communicates with the loyalty program.
 All operations are simulated.
 The LCP simulates different success and failure responses depending on the parameters sent when creating a MV.
+See [Sandbox MVs](#sandbox-mvs) for details.

 Authenticating a member requires a specific set of fields, defined by the specific loyalty program you wish to communicate with.
 For example, some loyalty programs may require a member ID and password, while others require a member ID, last name, and password.
-To determine which fields are required for a particular loyalty program, [get its MV request schema](#get-an-mv-request-schema).
+To determine which fields are required for a particular loyalty program, get its [MV request schema](#mv-request-schema).

 #### Parameters